 In this video, I'll share what the difference is between the two and how you can use them to answer the following questions.

 As we talked about in the opener, we're going to be looking at the difference between Behavior Flows and User Flows within Google analytics.
-So what site owners typically want to know, or some of the most common questions that we get are things like, "I want to know where my traffic is coming from.
+What site owners typically want to know, or some of the most common questions that we get are things like, "I want to know where my traffic is coming from.
 I want to know which traffic drives the best users.
 I want to know what users do once they are actually on my site.
-And I also want to know what pages lead to engagement and conversion."
+I also want to know what pages lead to engagement and conversion."
 All of these questions can really lead to us having a more optimized site, a better site that's really focused around our users, but also leveraging the traffic channels that are working best for us.

-Out of the box, Google Analytics has six default visualizations; the Behavior Flow, Goal F, User Flow, Events Flow, Funnel Visualization, and Google Play Referral Flow.
+Out of the box, Google Analytics has six default visualizations; Behavior Flow, Goal F, User Flow, Events Flow, Funnel Visualization, and Google Play Referral Flow.
 Like we said in the intro, we're going to be talking specifically about Behavior Flow and User Flow, but there are other ones inside of this tool that we will cover on videos later down the road.

 Let's take a look at Behavior Flow.
 The goal of a Behavior Flow report is to visualize the path that a user travels from one page to the next or one event to the next.
 You can put a couple of layers of data here.
 This will help you discover which content is keeping users engaged, what's moving them from one piece of content to another.
 It can also help you identify where your content is lacking where a user comes in and they just completely fall out.
 This report can display pages, it can do content groups, events, or pages and events.
 You can layer a lot of information on this data.

 When using Behavior Flow, you're really looking at the engagement from page to page, how people are moving through your site, what types of behavior are they taking on your site, are they taking different actions?
 If you've set up events and analytics, you can actually see, are they clicking?
 Are they downloading?
 Are they scrolling?
 That data can be layered into your Behavior Flow to give you a better picture of how somebody is taking a journey through your site and your content.
-So this is the homepage of Google Analytics.
-In order to find the Behavior Flow report, you're going to go over to the left-hand columns, select behavior and select Behavior Flow.
+This is the homepage of Google Analytics.
+In order to find the Behavior Flow report, you're going to go over to the left-hand columns, select behavior, and select Behavior Flow.

 All right, so now we are on the Behavior Flow report.
 One of the first things you may be asking yourself is, what is the difference between the landing page and a starting page?
 This is something that also confused me, and then that's why we try to learn these things and understand what they are and what they're helpful for.